 3. Lidded Basket

 I can’t say that I’ve ever used the term “lidded basket” before writing this article, because it’s just not something that seems to come up a lot.
-But these have the same look as the baskets above and are designed with some kind of lid–sometimes its attached, sometimes detached.
+But these have the same look as the baskets above and are designed with some kind of lid–sometimes it’s attached, sometimes detached.

 But what I think is so amazing about these is how differently they can be used!